 Within Active Directory, there are numerous security protocols to choose from to implement a policy of least privilege where you are only granting administrative access to those that genuinely need it.

-In this blog, we will go through exactly what security groups in Active Directory are, the difference between distribution groups and security groups, what security groups can be used for and exactly how to create security groups and best practices to use them.
+In this blog, we will go through exactly what security groups in Active Directory are, the difference between distribution groups and security groups, what security groups can be used for, how to create security groups and best practices to use them.

 Active Directory groups are split into two categorizations – Active Directory Security Groups and Active Directory Distribution Groups.